darasus/ai-blog/content/the-big-short-is-a-searing-indictment-of-the-financial-industry.md

   made again.
 Subprime mortgages were at the center of everything that happened in the 2008 collapse.
 The film is a searing indictment of the financial services industry.
+intro: >-
+  The film version of The Big Short hits theaters this Friday, and it’s not subtle.
+Its tagline is “There’s a sucker born every minute.
+But they don’t grow up thinking they can be con men.
+They get taught to be one.”
+And its trailer goes on to say, “The housing bubble was about to burst… And a group of misfits saw it coming.
+Now these unlikely heroes must band together and bring down the greedy villains who crashed the world economy… Before anyone else gets hurt.”

+  Unfortunately, that last part is not hyperbole.
+The actions of unscrupulous financial engineers — colloquially known as “bankers” — led directly to the Great Recession in 2008, which cost millions their jobs and homes, while triggering widespread deflation and anemic growth throughout much of the developed world for years thereafter.
 ---

 ## The Big Short is a searing indictment of the financial industry